grettke/help/Org-Mode_Fundamentals.md

     -   Collection
         -   `value`: Functions have a single result.
 So do Source-Blocks.
     -   Type
+        -   `scalar`
+            -   Functions always return a single result
+            -   Evidence demonstrates that I use this or `output` most of the time and I want to configure this to work right for `Literate Programming` by default because it feels better.
+        -   `WAS`
+            -   Because in theory returning a collection was flexible (see below).
+In practice I never ever used this.
             -   `table`:
                 -   Tables are the best type because
                     -   Dimensions make them human-readable in text.
                     -   Work with Babel LP.
                     -   Appear as lists to programming languages.
                     -   Weaves well.
                     -   Inline Source-Blocks disallow tables so use scalars instead.
     -   Format
         -   `drawer`: Enable results replacement
     -   Handling
         -   `replace`: Replace theme each time you evaluate the block.

     ```emacs-lisp
-    (defconst help/org-sb-results-cfg "value table drawer replace")
+    (defconst help/org-sb-results-cfg "value scalar drawer replace")
     (help/set-org-babel-default-header-args :results help/org-sb-results-cfg)
     ```